When it's time — recognizing the signs that home is no longer safe

 Before we go further, you need to understand what this is actually going to cost.
 Not because you need to make a decision based purely on money, but because the financial shock is real and it comes fast.

 Assisted living facilities charge a monthly fee.
-As of the mid-2020s, that fee typically ranges from three thousand to six thousand dollars a month, though it varies significantly based on geography, facility type, and what services are included.
+According to the ACL's most recent national survey data, the median cost of assisted living in the United States is approximately $4,500 to $5,000 per month, though it varies significantly based on geography, facility type, and what services are included.
 In major metropolitan areas or exclusive communities, it can be substantially higher.
 In rural areas or mid-size towns, it might be lower.
-This is the base cost, the thing you'll see quoted first when you call.
+This is the base cost, the number you'll see quoted first when you call.

-But then there are additional charges.
-Many facilities charge separately for medications management, if it's more complex than basic dispensing.
-There might be charges for assistance with bathing or dressing that go beyond what's included in the base fee.
-There are charges for incontinence care if needed.
-There are transportation fees if you want them taken to doctor's appointments.
-Some facilities charge for activities that aren't included in the base package.
+Then there are additional charges.
+Many facilities charge separately for medication management if it's more complex than basic dispensing.
+There might be charges for assistance with bathing or dressing that go beyond what's included in the base fee, charges for incontinence care if needed, transportation fees for doctor's appointments.
+Some facilities charge for activities outside the base package.
 Your parent might want a larger room or a room with a view, which costs more.
-Some facilities have activity fees for special programs or outings.
-These additional charges can add another five hundred to two thousand dollars monthly, depending on your parent's needs and preferences.
+These additional charges can add another $500 to $2,000 monthly, depending on your parent's needs and preferences.

 You also need to factor in what your parent will need for the move itself.
-They'll need clothing appropriate for a smaller space.
+Clothing appropriate for a smaller space.
 Some facilities have laundry included, some don't.
-If laundry isn't included, you're looking at paying for that service or adding it to your list of weekly tasks.
-They'll need toiletries, and some facilities have preferred brands or suppliers.
+Toiletries, and some facilities have preferred brands or suppliers.
 Medical equipment like a walker or cane if they need those.
 Some people need grab bars installed or other modifications, which might be covered by the facility or might be your responsibility.

 Who Pays and How